cheeyeelim/ds-best-practice-example/README.md

 1. Update codes as needed.
    1. Usually I create and test codes in Jupyter notebook (under `notebook` folder) before manually adapting over to standard Python scripts.
-2. Test that codes are working as intended.
+2. (Test locally) Test that codes are working as intended.
+   1. Test locally (all in one go)
+      1. `poetry run tox`
+      2. Internally `tox` will run unit testing, document generation and build tests.
+   2. Test locally (one by one)
-   1. Test locally if constrained by cloud resources by running `poetry run pytest` or `poetry run tox`
+      1. `poetry run pytest` for unit testing
+      2. `poetry run mike deploy vtest -m "test doc build" --ignore`
+      3. `poetry run mike delete vtest -m "remove doc build" --ignore`
+      4. `poetry run mkdocs serve` to see docs locally
+      5. `poetry build`
+      6. `poetry run twine check dist/*` to test builds
+    3. Test on cloud
+       1. No need to do anything
-   2. If not test in cloud by pushing to Github as this repo has Github Workflows defined (in `.github/workflows`)
+       2. Follow later steps to push the codes to GitHub to trigger tests, as this repo has GitHub Workflows defined (in `.github/workflows`)
-3. Test documentation can be generated correctly.
-   1. `poetry run mkdocs build`
-   2. `poetry run mkdocs serve`
-4. Run `pre-commit` by committing codes.
+3. Run `pre-commit` by committing codes.
    1. `git add .`
    2. `git commit -m "a message"`
    3. Resolve any errors from `pre-commit` manually.
-5. Rerun git add and commit to commit codes.
+4. Rerun git add and commit to commit codes.
    1. Once happy with everything, `git push` the codes to cloud repo.
-6. Github Actions will be automatically triggered for testing and staging.
+5. GitHub Actions will be automatically triggered for testing and staging.
-   1. Wait for Github Actions to complete, then check for a published package at https://test.pypi.org/project/ds-best-practice-example/
+   1. Wait for GitHub Actions to complete, then check for a published package at https://test.pypi.org/project/ds-best-practice-example/
-7. Once all are done, trigger `release` build by tagging a commit with `v*` version number.
+6. Once all are done, trigger `release` build by tagging a commit with `v*` version number.
    1. A documentation will be automatically generated at `https://cheeyeelim.github.io/ds-best-practice-example`
    2. The package will be built and published to `PyPI`.
+7. Done!

 ## How to create this project from scratch?